Back to guidesFuneral costs and pricing

 The true cost of a funeral in Australia: itemised 2026 breakdown

 Funeral invoices in Australia are not standardised.
 Every provider formats them differently, bundles different items into their base package, and names the same charges by different labels.
-This makes comparison difficult by design or by habit.
+That alone makes it hard to put two quotes side by side and compare them fairly.

-This guide breaks a funeral invoice into its individual components, with current price ranges from our pricing knowledge base.
+The price ranges here are drawn from publicly available and published provider pricing reviewed in June 2026.
 Every figure is a base advertised package price unless labelled otherwise.
+Named-provider figures are indicative, change over time, and vary by branch.
 If a figure comes from consumer-reported total spend data, it is labelled as such.

 Two different numbers for the same question